akhileshgupta1982/PowerElectronics-HWR/experiment/pretest.md

 (c)	Both 10 to 100<br>
 (d)	50 to 300, 20 to 500<br>

 Q.5.
-When a thyristor if forward biased, the number of blocked p-n junctions is<br>
+When a thyristor if reverse biased, the number of blocked p-n junctions is<br>
 (a)	1<br>
 <b>(b)	2</b><br>
 (c)	3<br>